neilg63/julian_day_converter/README.md

 Versions before 0.4.0 had a date/time interpretation and correction function and trait able to handle ISO-like input strings with varying degrees of approximation.
 These have now moved to [fuzzy-datetime](https://crates.io/crates/fuzzy-datetime).

-However, Chrono's `NaiveDateTime::parse_from_str(date_str: &str, fmt: &str)` is versatile enough for most purposes if all your input times follow the same format.
+However, Chrono's `NaiveDateTime::parse_from_str(date_str: &str, fmt: &str)` is versatile enough for most purposes if all your input times follow the same format, as detailed in this overview of the crate's [strftime Module](https://docs.rs/chrono/latest/chrono/format/strftime/index.html#specifiers).

 ```rust
 let historic_time_str = "04/11/1877 18:00";